Privacy & Compliance Policies

 First Book may use links on its web properties that enable it to track whether those links have been followed.
 This function helps First Book discern how certain web properties are utilized by its network.

-How your First Book account differs from your payment account.
 For certain services, such as the First Book Marketplace, credit card or e-check information is requested.
 This information is stored in a separate “payment account” and, to protect the security of your financial information, is not contained in your First Book account.
 Because this policy only concerns your First Book account, the terms of this policy do not extend to your payment account.
-For concerns about your payment account, please contact First Book’s Help Team at (866) READ-NOW (866-732-3669) or firstname.lastname@example.org
+For concerns about your payment account, please contact First Book’s Help Team at (866) READ-NOW (866-732-3669) or email@example.com

-Information security.
 First Book takes appropriate security measures to protect against unauthorized access to, or unauthorized alteration, disclosure or destruction of personal information and organization information.
 Access to personal information and program information is limited to First Book staff.

-Data integrity.
 First Book uses personal information and organization information only in accordance with this policy.
 First Book periodically reviews the methods by which it collects, stores and maintains data.
 Because First Book understands the necessity to keep such information up-to-date, you may be contacted periodically in order to keep your personal and organization data current.

-User ID and password agreement.
 You are responsible for all actions taken with your user ID and password.
 Therefore, First Book recommends that you do not disclose your password to any third party.
 If you choose to disclose your user ID and password to a third party, you are responsible for all actions taken with your account.
-If you feel that your password has been compromised you should immediately change your password and contact First Book’s security team by e-mail email@example.com or by calling (202) 393-1222.
+If you feel that your password has been compromised you should immediately change your password and contact First Book’s security team by e-mail firstname.lastname@example.org or by calling (202) 393-1222.

 Updated October 1st, 2009